centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-core.md

 - [Apache] Improved Apache configuration to enable HSTS
 - [Core] Passwords are now obfuscated in the page's HTML source
 - [Security] Fixed SQLi in virtual metrics
-- [Security] Sanitize and bind "User" class queries
+- [Security] Sanitized and bound "User" class queries

 ### 20.10.17